avernois/ledmatrix/README.md

 # Led Matrix on Raspberry Pi with java

-LedMatrix is a library to manage a simple led matrix
+LedMatrix is a library to manage a simple led matrix using gpio of a Raspberry Pi.

 ## The matrix
 This library is meant to drive led matrix using shift registers to address columns and a decade counter for scanning lines.